When you own a zero-turn, you’re most likely going to run into a time when the mower won’t start.

 Ensure you are following the steps of the safety interlock system:

 The safety interlock system is designed to keep you safe.
-Your John Deere won’t start if you don’t satisfy the safety requirements required to use the mower.
+Your mower won’t start if you don’t satisfy the safety requirements required to use the mower.

 Check these safety measures are met to start the zero turn:

 - Place the steering control levers in the outward position to engage the brake.
 If you have a separate brake lever, engage the brake.